bhajko/YR-poker-blog-project/README.md

 # Poker Blog

 I built this MEAN application for out first big school project.
+The purpose of this project is to build a fullstack application with CRUD functions implemented.

 ## Getting Started